isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-11-25-car-to-people-spaces.md

 <b><u>Cheonggyecheon</u></b>
 - Despite that the Cheonggyecheon project was highly contentious during its proposal stage, then-Mayor Lee Myung-bak committed to his electoral pledge to restore the stream and create a pleasant environment for all when he took office.
-- The Seoul Metropolitan Government (SMG) established a triangular governance structure to manage conflicts with affected merchants around Cheonggyecheon.
+- The Seoul Metropolitan Government (SMG) established a triangular governance structure to manage conflicts with affected stakeholders around Cheonggyecheon.

 <b><u>Yonsei-ro Transit Mall</u></b>
 - To better manage transportation demand in congested areas of the city, the Ministry of Land and Transport initiated discussions as early as 2006 on developing ‘transit malls’.